muharremkoc/spring-boot-vault-learn/README.md

 spring.datasource.password=${DBPASS}
 ```

-Since we will use 4-JWT, we will need JWT SECRET-KEY and we will get this value from our Vault application.
+4- Since we will use JWT, we will need JWT SECRET-KEY and we will get this value from our Vault application.

  application.properties